Five Nights at Freddy's 3: Gameplay

 A player checks their camera system, which currently shows Springtrap visible in the feed.

 Five Nights at Freddy's 3 is a point-and-click survival horror game.
-Players take control of a security guard at a soon-to-open horror attraction known as "Fazbear's Fright", and must complete their shift without being killed by a homicidal animatronic that wanders around the attraction.
+Players take control of a security guard at a soon-to-open horror attraction, known as "Fazbear's Fright", and must complete their shift without being killed by a homicidal animatronic that wanders around the attraction.

 Unlike the two previous games, Five Nights at Freddy's 3 features only one animatronic capable of killing the player, that being a rabbit-like character known as "Springtrap", which wanders around the attraction and targets the player's office.
-Freddy Fazbear, Chica, Foxy (from the first game) and a few characters from the second game make appearances as "phantom" animatronics, though these are incapable of killing the player.
+Freddy Fazbear, Chica, and Foxy from the first game, alongside Balloon Boy, Marionette, and Mangle from the second game, make appearances as "phantom" animatronics, though these are incapable of killing the player.

 The player is unable to leave their office and is defenseless against Springtrap, only able to delay his advancement.
 They can use two security camera networks to monitor Springtrap's movement, and can halt his progress by strategically opening and closing air vents.
 The player has access to a set of audio devices through the cameras, which can be used to lure Springtrap away from the office.
 Alongside the camera and audio systems, the player must maintain the ventilation system.
 All of these three systems will occasionally fail, requiring the player to reboot them through a lengthy process that leaves them vulnerable.
 If the ventilation fails for a prolonged period, the player will hallucinate and their vision will be obstructed, causing phantom animatronics to begin appearing.

 If a phantom animatronic appears in the office, the player will be jumpscared and one of the systems will fail.
 If Springtrap enters the office, the player will be jumpscared and killed, causing a game over.
 After each night, the player can choose to play an Atari-style minigame.
 These minigames provide backstory for the series.
+An additional secret minigame can be unlocked each night in order.
+The way the player completes these secret minigames affects which of two endings the player receives upon completing the game.
 The game consists of five "nights" and an extra sixth night.